Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 PCE Investment Bankers

-A PCE partner and the head of the firm's ESOP practice, Will Stewart is considered an expert in the ESOP community.
-Since joining PCE in 2004, he has closed more than $2 billion in ESOP transactions and is a frequent speaker, panelist and presenter at both regional and national investment-focused conferences and events.
-Having a deep understanding of the benefits business owners and employees can realize through an ESOP, Will welcomes the opportunity to advise owners on all of their transaction options.
-He offers his clients a personalized approach in identifying, implementing and executing an ESOP suitably structured for the future well-being and sustainability of their business.
+A PCE partner and head of the firm's ESOP practice, Will is considered an expert in the ESOP community.
+Having a deep understanding of the benefits business owners and employees realize through an ESOP, Will welcomes the opportunity to advise owners on their transaction options.
+He offers clients a personalized approach in identifying, implementing, and executing an ESOP suitably structured for the future well-being and sustainability of their businesses.

 The meeting will be held at the Sheraton Downtown Hotel, located at 250 North Main Street, Memphis, TN.
 Sleeping rooms are available for our group at a special rate of $159.
 To make a reservation please call reservations at 800-325-3535 by September 16, 2018.
 Please mention the National Center for Employee Ownership (NCEO) when making your reservation.

 Registration is restricted to companies that have an ESOP or are considering one.
 To register, choose the number of attendees from the drop-down list below, add it to your cart, and on the first screen of checkout enter the attendee name(s) and email(s) in the box at the bottom of the form.

 NCEO members: $195.00 for the first person and $170.00 for each additional person through September 16; $245.00 for the first person and $220.00 for each additional person thereafter.
 (If you are not an NCEO member but join when you register, you will receive the member price.)